Are you a textile technique addict?

 The power of limitations

-Do I think you should stick with exactly the same techniques throughout your lifetime?
+So am I arguing that you should stick with exactly the same techniques throughout your lifetime?
 Of course not!
 Nurturing a practice that is ever-evolving in response to your natural curiosity is essential for creative growth.

 Nor do I think you should ignore your instincts if a certain technique is calling to you.